talesmp/operaton-web-apps/README.md

-# Operaton BPM Web App
+# Operaton BPM Web Apps

-The accompanying web app for the Operaton BPM system.
+The accompanying web apps for the Operaton BPM system.

 ## First use

 You require the following software to run the app

-- An uptodate version of `node.js`
+- An up-to-date version of `node.js`
-- A mock API for the backend
+- An API for the backend to consume ([example](https://github.com/javahippie/operaton-spring-boot-example))

 ## Running the app